gwenbiophys/NaiveDynamics.jl/docs/src/bvh.md

 # Implementing Bounding Volume Hierarchies in NaiveDynamics.jl
 I am working towards a stackless BVH traversal algorithm for accelerating neighbor search in molecular dynamics simulations.
-This effort is attempting to implement A. Prokopenko and Lebrun's Grandie's method [^1].
+This effort is attempting to implement A. Prokopenko and Lebrun-Grandie's method [^1].

 ## Current Roadmap
-1. Reimplement in Julia
+[] Reimplement in Julia
-2. Optimize performance and improve code readability/structure
+[] Optimize performance and improve code readability/structure [] Benchmark and report my findings here [^3]
-3. Benchmark and report my findings here
+[] Build a comparable testing situation between ArborX and NaiveDynamics

 ## Motive
 1. Because performance